vuejs/vuepress/docs/default-theme-config/README.md

 Sidebar groups are collapsable by default.
 You can force a group to be always open with `collapsable: false`.

-### Multi Category Sidebars
+### Multiple Sidebars

-If you wish to display different sidebars for different group of pages, you will first need to organize your pages into directories:
+If you wish to display different sidebars for different group of pages, first organize your pages into directories:

 ```
 .